 The initial unfavorable impacts caused by the COVID-19 outbreak also led us to take various actions to enhance our liquidity.
 We initially increased borrowings and exercised the accordion feature under our previous revolving credit facility, and we drew down additional amounts that resulted in our highest borrowing level of \$143.3 million as of March 31, 2020.
-However, with our favorable operating results throughout the remainder of fiscal 2020, we were able to fully repay our borrowings while increasing our levels of cash and cash equivalents, and our financial condition was further enhanced in the first quarter of fiscal 2021, reflecting our strong sales and operating cash flow for the period.
-As of April 4, 2021 and January 3, 2021, we had zero long-term revolving credit borrowings, compared to \$124.3 million outstanding as of the first quarter ended March 29, 2020.
-As of April 4, 2021 and January 3, 2021, we had cash and cash equivalents of \$100.1 million and \$64.7 million, respectively, compared to cash of \$44.2 million as of March 29, 2020.
+However, with our favorable operating results throughout the remainder of fiscal 2020, we were able to fully repay our borrowings while increasing our levels of cash and cash equivalents, and our financial condition was further enhanced during the first half of fiscal 2021, reflecting our strong sales and operating cash flow for the period.
+As of July 4, 2021 and January 3, 2021, we had zero long-term revolving credit borrowings, compared to \$35.0 million outstanding as of the second quarter ended June 28, 2020.
+As of July 4, 2021 and January 3, 2021, we had cash and cash equivalents of \$118.9 million and \$64.7 million, respectively, compared to cash of \$16.7 million as of June 28, 2020.

 A substantial amount of the Company's inventory is manufactured abroad.
-COVID-19 has also impacted the Company's supply chain for products sold, particularly those products that are sourced from China.
-To the extent one or more vendors is negatively impacted by COVID-19, including due to the closure of those vendors' distribution centers or manufacturing facilities, the Company may be unable to maintain delivery schedules or adequate inventory in its stores.
+COVID-19, and surging consumer demand initially associated with the pandemic, has also impacted the Company's supply chain for products sold, particularly those products that are sourced from China.
+To the extent one or more vendors is negatively impacted by COVID-19, including due to the closure of those vendors' distribution centers or manufacturing facilities, or we are unable to obtain the necessary shipping capacity, the Company may be unable to maintain delivery schedules or adequate inventory in its stores.